-The aim of the programme is to equip students with the skills they need to analyse and understand complex business issues, make judgments, as well as operate flexibly and effectively in business organisations (business is held to include private and public sector organisations as well as international institutions such as the IMF, the World Bank etc).
+The aim of the programme is to equip students with the skills they need to analyze and understand complex international business issues using business analytics, make informed judgments, and operate flexibly and effectively in business organizations (including private and public sector organizations as well as international institutions such as the IMF, the World Bank, etc.).

-The compulsory modules will ensure that all students have common skills and competencies.
-All students will therefore develop an in-depth understanding of the complexity of the international business landscape and the various challenges of competing in international markets.
+The compulsory modules will ensure that all students have common skills and competencies in international business and business analytics.
+As a result, all students will develop an in-depth understanding of the complexity of the international business landscape and the various challenges of competing in international markets.

-Students will also learn to analyse, synthesise and clearly present material.
-They will understand the complexity of business, taking into account the institutional and social context within which business is executed.
-Students will also be capable of opposite judgments on business concerns.
-They will further learn to apply the concepts of business to particular cases and make reasoned and substantiated judgments.
+Students will also learn to analyze, synthesize, and clearly present material related to international business.
+They will understand the complexity of business, considering the institutional and social context within which international business is executed.
+Students will be capable of making well-founded judgments on international business concerns.
+They will further learn to apply business analytics tools to particular cases and make reasoned and substantiated judgments.